aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldbarcode/is_bookmark/_index.md

 ﻿---
+title: FieldBarcode.is_bookmark property
+linktitle: is_bookmark property
-title: is_bookmark property
+articleTitle: is_bookmark property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether [FieldBarcode.postal_address](../postal_address/) is the name of a bookmark."
+description: "FieldBarcode.is_bookmark property.
+Gets or sets whether [FieldBarcode.postal_address](../postal_address/) is the name of a bookmark."
 type: docs
 weight: 30
 url: /python-net/aspose.words.fields/fieldbarcode/is_bookmark/